trevrugg/amath_481/AMATH481Homework5/README.md

 We then plot the vorticity over time as well as generate an animation for a more satisfying view: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_vorticity.gif.

 Next, we experiment with different initial vorticies with our FFT solver on the streamfunction equation (2).
-We look at the bahvior of
+We look at the behavior of

 1. Two oppositely "charged" Gaussian vorticies next to each other, i.e. with different signed amplitudes: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_opposite_vortices.gif
 2. Two same "charged" Gaussian vortices next to each other: https://github.com/trevrugg/amath_481/blob/main/AMATH481Homework5/fft_same_vortices.gif